CieloCris/School_District_Analysis/README.md

 ## Results

+In the second analysis we imported the dependencies and cleaned the data, removing suffixes and prefixes from the student names.
+The following steps are listed below:

-In the first analysis for the School District, we included all the student data, but in the second research, we remplaced the math and reading scores from the Ninth-grades of Thomas High School  with NaN (which means "Not a Number") because they cheated.
+* We replaced the math and reading scores from the Ninth-grades of Thomas High School with **NaN**, which means "Not a Number", because the students cheated on their assessments.
+The dishonest students were 461 out of 39,170 students, which signified 1.2% of the total sample.

-We also considered that there were 461 students in the Ninth-grade of Thomas High School (THS).
-That means that the dishonest studets represents only 1.2% of the total sample.
+* After that change, we merged the _csv files_ into a new dataframe.
+We used various Pandas and Python methods and functions to create a dataframe of the School District.
 The following dataframes shows results of the School Distric of the first and second analysis, respectively:

-0distric_summay

-1_challenge_distric_summary
+Imagen de distric 1
+imagen de distric 2

-As we can see, the data modifications didn't have huge impacts on the School District's analysis.
-The metrics only decreased a little.
+As we can see, there were no significant changes in the average scores and passing percentages, only a slight decrease in the data.

-How is the District Summary afected?
+* The next step was to made a dataframe showing the academic performance and the budget per student by school.
+In the "Per School Summary" we can see that Thomas High School lowered its averages math and reading scores and passing math and reading percentages.
+The Overall Passing Percentage dropped from 90% to 65%, as we can notice in the following dataframe.

+Imagen 3

+* After reviewing these results, we got the number and data of students from 10th to 12th grades at Thomas High School to repeat the analysis (without considering the 9th-grade students).

+* The analysis was performed again and we obtained a _new_ Per School Analysis dataframe.
+The results are shown in the following screenshot:

+Imagen 3

+As can be seen, with these adjustments and modifications, the changes in the Passing Percentages and Averages Scores of Thomas High School (THS) are no longer the same:

+* The new Average Math Score is now 83.350937; the Average Reading Score changed to 83.896082, the Passing Math Percentage now is 93.185670%, Passing Reading Percentage adjusted to 97.018739%, and Overall Passing change to 90.630324%.

+-After modifying the data for Thomas High School, we identified the best and worst performing schools.

+As we can see, there were no significant changes in the average scores and passing percentages, only a slight decrease in the data.How is the District Summary afected?

 How is the School Summary affected?